qavajs/steps-testcafe/README.md

 }
 ```

-## Connect to playwright server
+## Connect to testcafe server
-In order to connect to playwright server pass _wsEndpoint_ property in capabilities object
+In order to connect to testcafe server pass _wsEndpoint_ property in capabilities object
 ```typescript
 {
     capabilities: {